Link a feature request to a chat conversation

 How the link is created

-View the linked conversation from a ticket
+Open the conversation from a ticket

-1. Open the feature request ticket from your board.
+1. Open the request from your board.

 Useful for product decisions